Lessons from Reality: “Mom…Dad…Be the Wall”

-Imagine that you’re visiting a child at school, envision yourself standing on the hallway as herd of children walk by.
-The children could vary in age from the very young to perhaps high schooler.
+Imagine that you’re visiting a child at school, envision yourself standing in the hallway as a herd of children walk by.
+The children could vary in age from the very young to a perhaps high schooler.
 They may vary in abilities.
 Some are brilliant, some are average, and some are below average.
 Some may have disabilities, some may be clumsy, some are gifted athletes, some will go to work in the family business, some will go to a community college, and some will go to Harvard.
 Some will struggle to keep a job, and others will be hugely successful.

 But with all of these children, there is one common denominator that we never discuss.
 You will not see any of them bumping into the wall.
-All of these children have a great respect for the wall.
+All of these children have great respect for the wall.
 They do not test the wall, they don’t bump into the wall asking if it will be firm today or soft today.
 They don’t challenge or even talk to the wall.
 Why?
 Because the wall has always been consistent and highly predictable.

 Your children may have experienced some discomfort when they bumped into the wall.
 You can imagine toddlers trying to understand why the was always so tough on them.
 The wall never got upset or frustrated or lectured the child who is testing it.
 Some of your children tested the wall over and over again.
 Eventually, every single child understands that the wall means business.